styleguidist/react-styleguidist/docs/Thirdparties.md

 // Copy contents from https://gist.github.com/mikberg/07b4006e22aacf31ffe6
 ```

-#### 2. Provide sample data to your React components

-You’ll probably want to massage actual results from your GraphQL backend, and make it available to the examples:
+**Second, provide sample data to your React components** to be able to message actual results from your GraphQL backend:

 ```js
 // styleguide.config.js